 For those patients having already received an initial assessment, your condition will be re-evaluated and you will receive acupuncture treatment based on your individual needs.
 Added modalities of cupping, moxibustion, Tui-Na massage and herbal medicine may be recommended based on your condition.

 Treatment Series Packages

-For those patients who have been initially assessed and are recommended for multiple treatments, discounted pricing is available for 5 and 10 treatment series.
+For those patients who have been initially assessed and are recommended for multiple treatments, discounted pricing is available for a 5 treatment series.

 Herbal Formula Consultation